14th March, 2021

 Love it or hate it, outsourcing work to a third party presents obvious benefits for businesses.
-So if you’re wondering why companies outsource a specific element of their activity, the following article paints the picture.

 According to Microsourcing.com, the progress of technology has given businesses a monumental edge when it comes to remote workers.
 This has increased the offshore outsourcing industry astronomically in nearly every category.

 Deloitte Global Outsourcing Survey 2020 revealed that the following were reasons for outsourcing:

 Further studies disclose that for every four jobs forfeited another automaton management position is created.
 This means that outsourcing higher level positions is increasing.

 Adding to the trend are innovative software alternatives that provide helpful time-tracking features.
 Time-tracking helps businesses take a hands-on approach even when miles away.

 Instead of paying a fixed monthly wage to a full-time worker, outsourcing offers a business the benefit of spending only where and when needed, thereby leveraging more control over business assets.
 The added revenue stockpile can be directed towards marketing or investing in supplementary services.

 Research has also shown outsourcing is particularly cost effective for small business owners as they are relieved of the need to pay operating costs associated with worker’s compensation schemes, health insurance, payroll taxes, and office space (although you’ll want to ensure you’re complying with the letter of the law for your region).

 This advantage applies particularly to small business owners.

 With the help of remote working techniques, in-house and outsourced roles can be brought together though they may be scattered across different cities, states, or countries.
 When managed well, this allows a small organisation the same level of access to talent as a much larger one.